DanMorriss/nialls-barbershop/README.md

 <img src="media/signed-in-navbar.png" alt="Image of the navbar for a signed-in user">

-On smaller screen sizes a hamburger menu is displayed with a smooth dropdown effect.
+On smaller screen sizes a hamburger menu is displayed with a smooth dropdown effect.<br>
 <img src="media/hamburger-menu.gif" alt="Video of the hamburger navbar">

-Each of the links had a hover effect where the color smoothly changes to indicate to the user it is an active link.
+Each of the links had a hover effect where the color smoothly changes to indicate to the user it is an active link.<br>
 <img src="media/nav-hover.gif" alt="Video of the hover effect in the navbar">

 #### Footer